paachary/automating-aws-cloudformation-deployment/README.md

 ### Nested Stack example

           #### webapp-nested-resources
                     This stack creates a fully functional web application running using python Flask with postgresdb as its datastore.
+                    The webapplication can be accessed using http://<webapp-instance-public-dns>:8000/ .
                     Creates network-resources, natgw-resources, ssm-resources, postgres-db-resources, webapp-resources.

 ### Individual Stacks example